-Your doctor will prescribe antipsychotic drugs -- in pills, liquids, or shots -- to lessen your symptoms.
-He will also recommend that you stop using drugs and alcohol.
+Your doctor will prescribe antipsychotic drugs -- in pills, liquids, or shots -- to ease your symptoms.
+They’ll also suggest you avoid using drugs and alcohol.

 Some clinics and programs offer help just for young people.

-Cognitive behavioral therapy can help you recognize when you have psychotic episodes.
-It also helps you know whether what you see and hear is real or imagined.
+- Cognitive behavioral therapy (CBT) can help you recognize when you have psychotic episodes.
+It also helps you figure out whether what you see and hear is real or imagined.
 This kind of therapy also stresses the importance of antipsychotic medications and sticking with your treatment.

-Supportive psychotherapy helps you learn to live with psychosis.
-It reinforces healthy ways of thinking.
+- Supportive psychotherapy helps you learn to live with and manage psychosis.
+It also teaches healthy ways of thinking.

-Cognitive enhancement therapy uses computer exercises and group work to help you think and understand better.
+- Cognitive enhancement therapy (CET) uses computer exercises and group work to help you think and understand better.

 - Family psychoeducation and support involves your loved ones.
 It helps you bond and improves the way you solve problems together.